meshr-net/meshr_win32/readme.txt

    For general questions about Meshr see the communication page or ask at the support desk.

-### What is Meshr?

-   Meshr.Net is:
-     * feature-rich and extensible;
-     * scalable and suitable for both small and large networks;
-     * available in your language;
-     * simple to install, working on most hardware/software combinations.

 ### Installation requirements

    Meshr 0.1 requires Windows XP sp3 or later.